ai4work-stage/docs/docs/eva/ai-search/rag-agent/rag-agent.md

 ### Step 3: Preview

-Review the skills generated for the agent based on the purpose defined.EVA uses Generative AI to create sample queries to which the agent can respond.
+Review the skills generated for the agent based on the purpose defined.
+The system uses Generative AI to create sample queries to which the agent can respond.
 You can **add, modify, or remove** sample queries to refine the agent's interaction capabilities.